tlsnotary/docs-mdbook/src/protocol/mpc-tls/README.md

 When TLSNotary is used in a setup with a general-purpose `Verifier` (a.k.a a `Notary`) to verify the TLS session, the identity of the `Server` can be hidden from this `Verifier`.
 This makes the data portable to other, application-specific verifiers.

-The MPC-TLS consists of following steps:
+The MPC-TLS consists of the following steps:

 1. **Handshake**
 A TLS handshake is the first step in establishing a TLS connection between the `Prover`/`Verifier` and the `Server`.
 The result of this handshake is a *Pre Master Secret (PMS)*, a symmetrical key that will be used for further encrypted communication.
 The server has the full key; the `Prover` and the `Verifier` only have their share of this key.